HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.editor.workspace-trust.md

 ![PHP extension limited in Restricted Mode hover](/assets/php-limited-hover-j9me7j5m4qd4.png)

-You can override an extension's Workspace Trust support level using the `extensions.supportUntrustedWorkspaces` setting described in the [[vs.1.7.#enabling-extensions]] section below.
+You can override an extension's Workspace Trust support level using the `extensions.supportUntrustedWorkspaces` setting described in the [enabling-extensions](#enabling-extensions) section below.

 If you try to install an extension in Restricted Mode, you will be prompted to either trust the workspace or just install the extension.
 If the extension doesn't support Workspace Trust, it will be installed, but be disabled or running with limited functionality.